elolab/VarSCAT/README.md

 ## Usage:
 ### To get help page of the tool:
-1. python VarSCAT.py -h
+python VarSCAT.py -h<br />
-2. Ambiguous variants analysis module: python VarSCAT.py -A -h
+Ambiguous variants analysis module: python VarSCAT.py -A -h<br />
-3. Tandam repeat variants analysis module: python VarSCAT.py -T -h Two modules can be used together or separate<br />
+Tandam repeat variants analysis module: python VarSCAT.py -T -h<br />
+Two modules can be used together or separate<br />
 If two modules are used together, the commom parameters '--vcf','--reference','--location','--bed','--based' and '--output' should be only announced once.
-Results of two modules will be merged in one file<br />
+Results of two modules will be merged in one file.
 If no module is given, the output will be normalized variant list in txt format
 ### Ambigious variants analysis module:
 **Required parameters:<br />**
 --vcf: input VCF file <br />